LOLPKPOW/FargateCICD/README.md

 - Registers the new task definition revision with ECS.
 - Updates the ECS service with the new revision.

 The workflow is located in `.github/workflows/deploy.yml`, so if you wish to modify or extend it, you can do so there.
+The workflow only triggers when you modify files in the
+"Container Application" directory.
+It will not trigger when modifying files in the Terraform directory, the .gitignore, or the README.md.